Thomas Maclear

-Sir Thomas Maclear (17 March 1794 – 14 July 1879) was an Irish-born South African astronomer who became Her Majesty's astronomer at the Cape of Good Hope.
+Thomas Maclear (17 March 1794 – 14 July 1879) was an Irish-born Cape Colony astronomer who became Her Majesty's astronomer at the Cape of Good Hope.

-Life
+Early life

-He was born in Newtownstewart, County Tyrone, Ireland, the eldest son of Rev James Maclear and Mary Magrath.
-In 1808 he was sent to England to be educated in the medical profession.
+Born on 17 March 1794, in Newtownstewart, the eldest son of Rev. James Maclear and Mary Magrath.
+In 1808, he was sent to England to be educated in the medical profession.
 After passing his examinations, in 1815 he was accepted into the Royal College of Surgeons of England.
 He then worked as house-surgeon in the Bedford Infirmary.

-In 1823 he went into partnership with his uncle at Biggleswade, Bedfordshire.
-Two years later in 1825 he was married to Mary Pearse, the daughter of Theed Pearse, Clerk of the Peace for the county of Bedford.
+In 1823, he went into partnership with his uncle at Biggleswade, Bedfordshire.
+In 1825, he was married to Mary Pearse, the daughter of Theed Pearse, Clerk of the Peace for the county of Bedford.

+Career

 Maclear had a keen interest in amateur astronomy, and would begin a long association with the Royal Astronomical Society, to which he would be named a Fellow.
 In 1833, when the post became vacant, he was named as Her Majesty's Astronomer at the Cape of Good Hope, and arrived there aboard the Tam O'Shanter with his wife and five daughters, to take up his new duties in 1834.
 He worked with John Herschel until 1838, performing a survey of the southern sky, and continued to perform important astronomical observations over several more decades.
 The Maclears and Herschels formed a close friendship, the wives drawn together by the unusual occupations of their husbands and the raising of their large families.
 Mary Maclear, like Margaret Herschel, was a noted beauty and intelligent, though suffering from extreme deafness.

 Between 1841 and 1848, Maclear would be occupied in performing a geodetic survey for the purpose of recalculating the figure of the Earth (its dimensions and shape) via an arc measurement.
 He caused a beacon to be erected on top of Table Mountain which was used as a triangulation station for the checking of de Lacaille's arc measurement.

 He became close friends with David Livingstone, and they shared a common interest in the exploration of Africa.
 He performed many other useful scientific activities, including collecting meteorological, magnetic and tide data.